 There are many reasons one might end up bedridden for a long time.
-Common reasons include injuries like a broken leg or a pelvic fracture, prolonged infection, stroke, diabetes, surgery and several serious illnesses that affect your strength and ability to move on your own.
+Common reasons include injuries like a broken leg or a pelvic fracture, prolonged infection, stroke, diabetes, surgery, and several serious illnesses that affect your strength and ability to move on your own.

-As we grow older, our body loses it’s ability to maintain strength and muscle mass.
+As we grow older, our body loses its ability to maintain strength and muscle mass.
 These two are paramount for your ability to move and function independently.
 Essentially your freedom depends on them and you should treat them with such importance.

 When you become bedridden, the rate at which you lose muscle strength and mass becomes exponentially faster.
-If you were frail before becoming bedridden it’s possible to lose you ability to walk in a single week.
+If you were frail before becoming bedridden it’s possible to lose your ability to walk in a single week.
 When you lose the ability to move on your own feet, the fight against loss of strength becomes much harder.

-That’s why it’s extremely important to take care of your strength and muscle mass while before you are bedridden.
+That’s why it’s extremely important to take care of your strength and muscle mass before you are bedridden.
 This way you will have more to spare, so to speak, in case of becoming bedridden.

 It doesn’t take much to keep your strength from diminishing, it’s the complete rest that is the most dangerous.